johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

  You can view the full lexer and parser implementations [here](https://gist.github.com/8d7db37e8a6dc99e1ea3).

 There are two differences from the original grammar definition.
 Lambda terms in parenthesis are just a convenience for readability.
-More importantly application requires that any term be permitted as the left side.
+More importantly a correction must be made to application of two terms, allowing for any term as the left side (applicand) [2].
 This enables the grammar to reproduce the original issue since `(-> true)() -> false` translates to an invocation applied to a lambda term.
 The corrected grammar:

 <div class="center">
   <img style="width: 200px;" src="/assets/images/diagrams/cs-grammar-corrected.png"></img>
 </div>

-Also, a correction and an addition must be made to the inference rules to ensure that any term type is permitted as the left half of an application, and that it is fully evaluated before applying it [!!].
+Also, a correction and an addition must be made to the inference rules to ensure that any term type is permitted as the left half of an application, and that it is fully evaluated before applying it.

 <div class="center">
   <img src="/assets/images/diagrams/cs-inference-rules-corrected.png"></img>